trgr5899/2020_Summer_App_Project/README.md

  news, memes, art, etc

 # Priority list
-- create app diagram with usage
-- setup firebase database structure
-- building app pages with swiping navication up->profile down->settings
+x create app diagram with usage x building app pages with swiping navication up->profile down->settings left->private messages right->custom feed x plan firebase database structure x add login,register,and logout functionality
-   left->private messages
-   right->custom feed
-- building api for app to communicate to database
-- add to app pages design and structure
+- add to post page for text based posts and threads
-- add login,register,and logout functionality
+- make profile and settings page from swiping up or down from anywhere.
+- fillout app pages (messages, profile,settings, feed) with xml example codes
-- code loading functions that will be called for loading posts and messages to the screen
+- code for posting to database
-- code webcall functions that make api calls to database and load data
+- code private messaging to the database
-- use loading functions with webcall data.
-- code posting functions that will be called for posting and messaging to the database
+- code for loading posts and messages to each page
+- code for following system
 - code notification system for new messages and posts
+- finalize post screen layout.
+- refractor camera and add recording
+- tutorial screens on first login
+--- 1. general info
+--- 2. skip or continue
+- discuss colors logo and styles with u.i.
 - ...
 - other features and settings to be determined
 - ...
-- discuss colors logo and styles with u.i.